louiscouston/RBHC/2D/files_for_first_run/README.md

 ## Changing a handful of parameters after having run your first simulation

+- If you want to change the number of elements in hc.box (besides other things), then you have to follow all steps listed above
+- If you are happy with the number of elements

 Running a simulation using pre-compiled files
 Use hc.rea as input in hc.box.
 Option 1: You only change hc.rea and/or hc.usr.
 Do step 1, then go directly to step 8.